 - Over the years there have been many creative, new incarnations of Caprese.

-My Peach Caprese Salad with Balsamic originated in my mind — a place not quite as glamorous as Capri.
+My Peach Caprese Salad Recipe with Balsamic Glaze originated in my mind — a place not quite as glamorous as Capri.
 I’ve replaced the tomatoes with peaches and added a balsamic glaze.
 It’s as colorful and pretty as it is tasty.

-How to layer Peach Caprese Salad with Balsamic
+How to layer Peach Caprese Salad with Balsamic Glaze

 This recipe is so easy!
 Really, it’s just the layering of ingredients.
 Well, making the glaze only takes about five minutes.